Counting abelian varieties over finite fields via Frobenius densities: By Wen-Wei Li and Thomas R ud

 We base our approach the following formula of Ono. \begin{theorem}[\cite{ono_tamagawa_tori}] Let $\mathbf{T}$ be an algebraic torus defined over a number field $F$ and split over some Galois extension $L$.
 Then its Tamagawa number can be computed as Here $\mathbf{X}^\star(\mathbf{T})$ denotes the character lattice of $\mathbf{T}$.
 The symbol $\displaystyle\Sh^1(\mathbf{T})$ denotes the corresponding Tate-Shafarevich group defined by where $v$ runs over the primes of $F$ and $w$ is a prime of $L$ with $w|v$. \end{theorem}

 Our approach is to do the computation on the level of character lattices.
-A very important consequence of Tate-Nakayama duality theorem (see \cite[Theorem 6.10]{platonov:AlgGroupsAndNT}) is that for a torus $\mathbf{T}$ as in the previous theorem, the Pontryagin dual of $\Sh^1(\mathbf{T})$ is isomorphic to $\Sh^2(\mathbf{X}^\star(\mathbf{T}))$, so it suffices to compute $|\Sh^2(\mathbf{X}^\star(\mathbf{T}))|$.
+A very important consequence of Tate-Nakayama duality theorem (see \cite[Theorem 6.10]{platonov-rapinchuk:AlgGroupsAndNT}) is that for a torus $\mathbf{T}$ as in the previous theorem, the Pontryagin dual of $\Sh^1(\mathbf{T})$ is isomorphic to $\Sh^2(\mathbf{X}^\star(\mathbf{T}))$, so it suffices to compute $|\Sh^2(\mathbf{X}^\star(\mathbf{T}))|$.

-The proof of proposition \ref{prop:appendix_tamagawaTder} will be done in the next section.
+The proof of proposition \ref{prop:appendix_tamagawaTder} is given in the next section.
 The proof of proposition \ref{prop:appendix_tamagawaT} occupies sections \ref{seq:lattice} to \ref{seq:g2}.
 In section \ref{seq:sage} we present an example not covered by proposition \ref{prop:appendix_tamagawaT}.
 In section \ref{seq:general} we present a computation for the numerator that illustrates the difficulties that arise for a general torus (not assuming that $T$ is contructed from a single field).